Thatguy560/Favourite-Programming-Language/README.md

 ```
 ```
 As a user
-so I can see what someones favourite language is
-I'd like to display the selected users favourite programming language.
+so I can find out what someones favourite programming language is I'd like a button to display the selected users favourite programming language.
 ```

 <!-- # Visit the deployed app